shipwrecks/p4/readme.md

 ##Details for teaching team

 As of 12/14/14, I cannot get the application to work correctly on the live server.
-I suspect that it's having issues with routes via POST method but I am not sure.
 I thought seeding a user would help (email address = dwa15@dwa15.dwa15; password = dwa15dwa15).
 It did not.
-The application works fine on the local server as proven during section.
+The seeded user doesn't work properly because it's lacking the token which means that it cannot be routed via POST.
+However, the application works fine in the local environment as proven during section.

 ##Outside code